 Cast & Crew

 Chris Bolton is excited to continue performing here at Grafton Street Dinner Theatre following his role as Stuart in Will You Still Love Me Tomorrow?
-Raised in the Annapolis Valley, Chris has always been active in the arts community singing in choir, performing in community theatre, and being involved in the Music program in school.
-This passion for music and performance lead him to the Vocal Performance program at Acadia University.
-There, Chris studied Classical/ Operatic voice, Musical Theatre, as well as theatre acting.
-Chris' other roles include Fred Voss in CBC's Pure, Rapunzel's Prince in Into The Woods, and Chebutykin in Three Sisters.
+As well as Fizz in Ahead by a Century.
+Raised in The Annapolis valley, Chris has always been active in the arts community singing in choir, performing in community theatre, and being involved in the Music program in school.
+This passion for music and performance then accompanied him to the Vocal performance program at Acadia University.
+There Chris studied classicaVoperatic voice, musical theatre, as well as theatre acting.
+Chris' other roles include: Fred Voss in CBC's Pure, Rapunzel's Prince in Into the Woods, and Chebutykin in Three Sisters.

 Back for show number five at the Grafton Street Dinner Theatre, Walter is excited to spread some holiday cheer.
 Walter most recently performed at GSDT in Will You Still Love Me Tomorrow?, and before that he spent summers performing in the beautiful town of Dawson, YT.
 There, he performed nightly alongside many talented musicians and dancers in a can-can style show.
 It has long been a passion of his to work in the entertainment industry, like his late relative Stan Rogers.
 During his university years, where he completed a Bachelor of Science degree, he performed with a number of local bands on Cape Breton Island, where his hometown Sydney is located.
 After moving to Halifax, Walter was lucky enough to land a job at the dinner theatre and has fallen in love with the unique blend of service and entertainment.
 While he is looking to further his education in the health/science field, he is happy to be here doing what he loves; making music.
 "Happy Holidays to you and yours!
 I hope you enjoy the show, and have a few good laughs!
 Don't be afraid to sing along!"